Research at Kiel University

 With 190 degree programmes to choose from, Kiel University offers a great deal to learn and the opportunity to exchange ideas with lots of people.
 Students can select traditional subjects like law or medicine, as well as disciplines such as humanities, social sciences and natural sciences.
 Applied fields of study such as material and technological sciences or agricultural and nutritional sciences offer particularly good career options.

 Kiel University (CAU) was founded back in 1665.
-It is Schleswig-Holstein's oldest, largest and best-known university, with over 27,000 students and around 3,000 members of staff.
+It is Schleswig-Holstein's oldest, largest and best-known university, with 27,000 students and around 3,700 members of staff.
 It is also the only fully-fledged university in the state.
 Seven Nobel prize winners have worked here.
 The CAU has been successfully taking part in the Excellence Initiative since 2006.